zzxwill/odps/intl.en-US/Best Practices/Demo: Modify incompatible SQL.md

 In the standard SQL IN operation, if the value list contains a null value, the returned value may be “null” or “true”, but cannot be “false”.
 For example, 1 in \(null, 1, 2, 3\) is “true”,  whereas 1 in \(null, 2, 3\) is “null”, and null in \(null, 1, 2, 3\) is “null”.
 Likewise, for the NOT IN operation,  if the value list contains a null value, the returned value may be “false” or “null”, but cannot be “true”.

 MaxCompute 2.0 performs processing with a standard behavior.
 If you receive a notification on this problem, check your queries to determine  whether the subqueries in the IN operation have a null value and whether the related behavior meets your expectation.
 If not, make relevant changes.
-For example:
+Examples:

 ```
 select * from t where c not in (select accepted from c_list);